-What is considered to be a live edge table?
-Live edge tables incorporate the natural edge of the wood into the design of the table.
-We usually remove the bark (though not always), and preserve the natural edge of the wood slab.
+A live edge table incorporates the natural edge of the wood into its design.
+When building live edge tables, we usually remove the bark (though not always), and preserve the natural edge of the wood slab.
 The picture below is a great example of a live edge burl coffee table.
-First, e removed the bark.
-Then we sandblasted the edge of the slab to remove any splinter-like pieces and surfaces.
+We removed the bark from this burl wood slab, and sandblasted the edge to remove any splinters and rough surfaces.
 Finally, we sanded and finished the slab and paired it with a stump base.

-While this example of a burl coffee table might be obvious, larger and cleaner grained slabs of wood can also feature a live edge.
-Here is a picture of a table and benches that feature live edges.
+While the live edge on this burl coffee table might be obvious, larger and cleaner grained slabs of wood can also feature a live edge.
+The table and benches shown below feature a more subtle live edge.
 The table has a live edge on both sides and the benches have a live edge on the outer side.

 Why do we love live edge tables?

 Live edge wood is more environmentally friendly.

-When we produce live edge tables, we are being more environmentally conscious and environmentally friendly.
-When you mill logs for dimensions (milling wood to produce specific clean sized cuts: 2×4, 2×10, etc…) you are often left with waste.
+When we produce live edge tables, we are being more environmentally conscious.
+When milling logs for specific lumber cuts you are often left with waste.
 Cuts around the edge will often be misshapen and not fit to be used for furniture or construction.
-We mill our logs, burls, and stumps to produce the least amount of waste possible.
+We mill our burl logs and stumps to produce the least amount of waste possible.

 There are more options for our customers.

 We allow you to decide exactly what type of edge you want by keeping the live edge on our wood and slabs.
 Some customers prefer the edges to be cut straight, and some customers prefer some custom shaping to be done to make the edges smoother.
-In those cases, we can ship you wood or slabs which do not contain a live edge.
+In those cases, we can custom cut the edges of any burl wood slab to fit each customer’s needs.

 We think it looks better!

-Lastly, we believe that the live edge of the wood looks better!
-Redwood is such a beautiful wood to work with and look at.
-Each piece carries so much history with it and we like to preserve as much of that history as we can.
+Lastly, we believe that the live edge of the wood simply looks better!
+Redwood is such a beautiful wood to work with.
+Each piece carries so much history with it, and we like to preserve as much of that history as we can.